 What is short-term motorbike insurance?

-Short-term motorbike insurance is useful if you only need cover for a short while – here’s what to look for when you compare quotes
+Short-term motorcycle insurance is useful if you only need cover for a short while.
+Here’s what to look for when you compare quotes.

-Short-term or temporary motorbike insurance is what you take out to cover your motorbike for a short period of time, as opposed to a policy that offers year-long cover.
+Temporary or short-term motorcycle insurance is what you take out to cover your motorbike for a short period of time, as opposed to a policy that offers year-long cover.

-Short-term motorbike insurance can be useful in a number of circumstances where you don’t need permanent cover.
+Short-term motorcycle insurance can be useful in a number of circumstances where you don’t need permanent cover.
 For example, you might benefit from a temporary policy if:

-Short-term motorbike insurance generally lasts anywhere up to a calendar month, and you’ll be able to find policies for a day’s, week’s or month’s cover.
+Short-term policies generally last anywhere from one day motorbike insurance up to a calendar month.
 If there’s a specific length of time you need cover for, you can always ask if your insurer can offer a bespoke policy term.

 What levels of motorbike insurance can I get short-term?

-As with all motor insurance policies, motorbike cover comes in the following levels
+As with all motor insurance policies, short-term motorcycle cover comes in the following levels:

-Third-party: Third-party insurance is the minimum legal requirement if you own and drive any type of vehicle.
-It’ll cover you for damage you cause to another person (the third party), their vehicle or their property
+Third-party insurance is the minimum legal requirement if you own and drive any type of vehicle.
+It’ll cover you for damage you cause to another person (the third party), their vehicle, or their property.

-Third-party, fire and theft: Third-party, fire and theft insurance adds cover for your own vehicle, so you can claim if your motorbike is stolen or damaged by an attempted theft or fire
+Third-party, fire, and theft insurance adds cover for your own vehicle.
+This way, you can claim if your motorbike is stolen or damaged by an attempted theft or fire.

-Fully comprehensive: Fully comprehensive insurance includes everything mentioned above, but you’ll also be able to claim if your motorbike is damaged in an accident that was yours or no-one’s fault
+Fully comprehensive insurance includes everything mentioned above.
+However, you’ll also be able to claim if your motorbike is damaged in an accident that was yours or no one’s fault.

 Does it matter how I use my motorbike with short-term cover?

-Courier and delivery: If you ride your motorcycle for work, for example if you were a food delivery driver
+Courier and delivery: If you ride your motorcycle for work (e.g., if you’re a food delivery driver)

 Even if the policy only lasts a few days, you’ll still risk voiding your cover if you use your motorbike for something not included in your insurance.
-As a result you won’t be able to claim, and the premiums you paid will have been for nothing.
+As a result, you won’t be able to claim, meaning the premiums you paid will have been for nothing.

-What extra cover can I take out with short-term motorbike insurance?
+What extra cover can I take out with short-term motorcycle insurance?

 When you take out temporary motorbike cover, you’ll be able to add the following policies if they aren’t already included as standard:

-Breakdown cover: Breakdown policies give you access to roadside assistance if your motorcycle breaks down while you’re riding, and will help you continue your journey
+Motorcycle Breakdown cover provides access to roadside assistance if your motorcycle breaks down while you’re riding.
+They will also help you continue your journey.

-European cover: If you want to ride your motorcycle across the pond you’ll need to take out a European motorcycle insurance policy
+If you want to ride your motorcycle across the pond, you’ll need to take out a European motorcycle insurance policy.

-Additional driver: Insurers also let you add extra drivers to your policy, but your premiums could go up or down as a result depending on the experience and age of the driver(s) you add
+Insurers also let you add extra drivers to your policy.
+That said, your premiums could go up or down as a result, depending on the experience and age of the driver(s) you add.

-You’ll also be able to insure any accessories you have for your motorcycle, however there may be limits on how much you can claim for.
-You’ll also generally need a separate policy to insure your helmet and leathers
+You’ll also be able to insure any accessories you have for your motorcycle.
+However, there may be limits on how much you can claim for.
+You’ll also generally need a separate policy to insure your helmet and leathers.

-Pillion: Pillion cover insures you to ride your motorcycle while carrying a passenger
+Pillion cover insures you to ride your motorcycle while carrying a passenger.

-Wrong fuel: Wrong fuel insurance covers you for the cost of repairs if you accidentally top up your motorbike with the wrong fuel
+Wrong fuel insurance covers you for the cost of repairs if you accidentally top up your motorbike with the wrong fuel.

-Legal cover: Legal cover lets you claim for any legal costs that result from you being involved in a road accident
+Legal cover lets you claim for any legal costs that result from you being involved in a road accident.

-Personal accident: Personal accident policies pay out if you’re injured or killed in a road accident
+Personal accident policies pay out if you’re injured or killed in a road accident.

-The cost of short-term motorbike insurance depends on certain factors including:
+The cost of short-term motorcycle insurance depends on certain factors.
+These include:

-Your age: Young drivers have a higher chance of being involved in road accidents, so they generally pay more for insurance as a result of their increased claim risk.
-In 2017 30% of all motorcycle casualties in the UK involved people aged 17-24*
+Your age: Young drivers have a higher chance of being involved in road accidents.
+So, they generally pay more for insurance as a result of their increased claim risk.

-Your driving history: If you have a history of road accidents or claims on motor insurance, you’ll also appear high risk to the insurer so you’ll need to pay more for cover
+Your driving history: If you have a history of road accidents or claims on motor insurance, you’ll also appear high risk to the insurer.
+In this case, you’ll need to pay more for cover.

-How can I reduce the cost of short-term motorbike insurance?
+How can I reduce the cost of short-term motorcycle insurance?

 If you need a short-term policy to insure a motorbike, you could get a cheaper quote by trying the following:

-Strip down your policy: Taking off any unnecessary extras from your motorbike insurance policy, especially things you won’t need for the short time you’re insuring the motorbike, can cut down your premiums
+Taking off any unnecessary extras from your motorcycle insurance policy, especially things you won’t need for the short time you’re insuring the motorbike, can cut down your premiums.

-Drive less: You’ll also get lower premiums if you can give your insurer a low estimated mileage.
-This is because you won’t be spending as much time on the road, so they’ll see you as a lower risk customer
+You’ll also get lower premiums if you can give your insurer a low estimated mileage.
+This is because you won’t be spending as much time on the road, so they’ll see you as a lower-risk customer.

-Keep the bike safe: If you’re insuring the motorbike for more than a single day, ensuring it is kept safely locked away with security devices fitted lowers the risk of you having to claim for theft or vandalism
+If you’re insuring the motorbike for more than a single day, ensuring it is kept safely locked away with security devices lowers the risk of you having to claim for theft or vandalism.